Prag8855/aab/content/guides/german-health-insurance.md

 ## Public health insurance

 Public health insurance is run by [non-profit insurance funds](/glossary/Krankenkasse), not by the state.
-The cost and coverage are almost the same for all public health insurers.
-87% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often your only option.
+The cost and coverage are almost the same for all public health insurers.[^85] 87% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often your only option.

 ### Cost of public health insurance